eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 Requirements:

-- A `Dockerfile-tools` file is generated to build the project.
-Ensure the project can be built by using a `release` build configuration.
+- Ensure the project can be built by using a `release` build configuration.

 For example, you can build the project by using the command: `swift build --configuration release`.
-- A `Dockerfile` file is generated.
-It runs the application that was built by using `Dockerfile-tools`.

 ## Generic Docker projects